jalcine/website/src/_drafts/20160609110432-using-neovim-and-neomake.markdown

 have it run in tmux, iTerm's separate worker support or even externally.

-Strategies can allow for flexible execution of tests, even sending them to a remote machine if necessary so that your machine is alleivated of load.
+Strategies can allow for flexible execution of tests, even sending them to a remote machine if necessary so that your machine is alleviated of load.
 This remote execution can be done using [transformations][12].

 [1]: {% post_url 2015-08-05-moving-to-neovim %}